-Certain pronouncements were issued by the International Accounting Standards Board or International Financial Reporting Interpretations Committee that are mandatory for accounting periods beginning January 1, 2014.
+Certain pronouncements were issued by the IASB or IFRIC that are mandatory for accounting periods beginning January 1, 2014.
 The following new standards have been adopted.

-IAS 32 - Financial Instruments Presentation
+IAS 32 -Financial Instruments Presentation

 IAS 32 - Financial Instruments, Presentation was effective for annual periods beginning on or after January 1, 2014.
 IAS 32 was amended to clarify that the right of offset must be available on the current date and cannot be contingent on a future date.
-At January 1, 2013 the Company adopted this pronouncement and there was no impact on the Company's consolidated financial statements.
+At January 1, 2014 the Company adopted this pronouncement and there was no impact on the Company's unauditedcondensed interim consolidated financial statements.